babyakja/GA_capstone_project/README.md

 __An exploration into Kanye's lyrics changing over time using Machine Learning__

+> "I miss the old Kanye"
+> "He's lost it"

 Kanye West is highly polarizing figure due to his atypical behavior and rece.
 On his most recent album declar bipolar easy to scoff or dismiss as crzy